 – The one team and allocation that’s usually a given is the “infrastructure team.”
 This is a special team, usually comprised of just engineers and architects, and the allocation is typically 20% for consumer internet companies.
 You can instead intersperse this work into the other teams, or you can have a blend (a dedicated team plus some resources in each of the other teams).

-– Moving to Scrum, if you haven’t already, will get you part-way towards dedicated product teams.
+– Moving to Agile, if you haven’t already, will get you part-way towards dedicated product teams.
 It helps a great deal in building the personal relationships of an effective team.
-But all too often, Scrum teams are still handling backlog items from many product areas, and not being given the ability to focus on an area as a team.
+But all too often, Agile teams are still handling backlog items from many product areas, and not being given the ability to focus on an area as a team.
 That’s the difference really between a project team and a dedicated product team.

 While I typically recommend moving to dedicated product teams for the full product organization, be warned that this is not a trivial change and requires executive support.
 If your organization is not yet convinced, you can move just one or two teams to the dedicated product team model.
 If you give this model even 6 months I’m fairly certain you’ll see the benefits and hopefully make the switch at the next planning cycle.